BioPhoton/angular-morse-code-example/README.md

-# Real-Time stream processing with Reactive-Extensions
+# Real-Time stream processing with Reactive-Extensions (RX)
-#### A playful example of using RxJs to create a morse code generator with Angular (No Angular knowledge needed!)
+#### A playful example of using RX to create a morse code generator with RxJs and Angular (No Angular knowledge needed!)

 ## Agenda:
 - Intro to RxJs